Mr-Ba-s-ic/Let-s-create-/README.md

 # Let's create!

 I create software and hardware projects, exploring new ideas and turning imagination into reality.
-This repository highlights my main work: robotics, web & mobile experiences, and contributions to the open-source community.
+This repository highlights my main work: robotics, web & software experiences, and contributions to the open-source community.

 ---